Drink like a gladiator of Ancient Rome, then leap forward in time to the 12th century to admire "The Sistine Chapel of the Middle Ages".

 Quoted as 'the king of all Lazio wines'; 'the wine of gladiators' and 'the next Italian wine sensation' - the Cesanese grape dates back circa 3000 years.
-It was originally produced as a sweet or slightly sparkling wine rather than the sophisticated medium-full-bodied red of today, in fact this is a wine all its own - spicy, velvety, warming, perfect!.
+It was originally made as a sweet or slightly sparkling wine rather than the sophisticated red of today - medium/full-bodied, velvety, warming, perfect!

-OTHER OPTIONS: if you have already had the pleasure of visiting Subiaco or Anagni we can substitute with the amazing Charter House at Trisulti which has its own unique features, intriguing history and spectacular countryside panoramas.
+If you're based in Frosinone we could include or substitute with the amazing Charter House at Trisulti which has its own unique features, intriguing history and spectacular countryside panoramas.
 You need a head for heights on this one as the road leading up snakes around the mountain side but your reward is a beautiful setting with amazing vistas and a tranquillity that is hard to find in our busy everyday lives.
-As an additional/alternate a visit to the Boniface Palace near Anagni cathedral could be included, depending on how full you would like your day to be.
+We'd also recommend Guarcino - a very pretty mountain town, to sample the delicious almond cookies (Amaretti) that the town is famous for.